 McDaniel's commitment to teaching excellence was the impetus behind a change in evaluative criteria for tenure.
-In 2004, the faculty voted on a measure requiring a Level-I or "excellent" rating in teaching for any faculty member seeking tenure.
+In 2003, the faculty voted on a measure requiring a Level-I or "excellent" rating in teaching for any faculty member seeking tenure.
 This new criterion replaced the Level-II or "competent" rating that had previously qualified a member for tenure.
 The new requirement applied to faculty members who began their appointment at the College on August 25, 2004 or later.
 The rationale for the change was grounded in McDaniel's commitment to teaching as well as the College's identification as a teaching institution.
 The criteria requiring a Level-II rating in college service and research and creative work remained unchanged.
 The criteria for recommendation to the rank of professor also remained unchanged, with the requirement of a Level-I rating in two categories: teaching and in one of the remaining two categories.

-As a result of this change, the FAC reviewed the pertinent sections in the Faculty Handbook and developed more precise language to define Level-I and Level-II criteria in Teaching (2.7.1.1) and Effective Teaching (2.6.2).
+As a result of this change, the FAC reviewed the pertinent sections in the Faculty Handbook and developed more precise language to define Level-I and Level-II criteria in Teaching (2.7.1.1) and

+Effective Teaching (2.6.2).
 The FAC also developed a comprehensive set of suggested Supporting Material under Evaluation Procedures (2.7.3).
 New faculty members are introduced to this information during the New Faculty Orientation meetings and the yearly meetings conducted by the FAC, to which all tenure-track faculty are invited.
 These changes provide evidence that McDaniel clearly promotes excellence in teaching; moreover, the institution manages to do so while building strong support among those directly affected by the change.

 For those faculty members that are ranked lower than a Level-I in teaching in their pre-tenure reviews, the faculty member has access to several existing support structures.
 The Chair of the Department may offer suggestions for improvement.
 Similarly, the CFE offers workshops on many aspects of teaching.
 Also available through the CFE are mid-semester Teaching Analysis Polls (TAPs).
 These are anonymous assessments conducted at mid-semester so that faculty may make adjustments in time to fulfill learning outcomes for the course.
-These TAPs are scheduled with a trained assessor and the results are shared only with the professor who requested at TAP.
+These TAPs are scheduled with a trained assessor and the results are shared only with the professor who requested a TAP.
 In addition to these offerings, the Director of the CFE often consults with faculty members who have not reached a Level-I ranking in teaching during the pre-tenure reviews and often creates a tailored plan for helping the faculty member.
 These plans may include but are not limited to classroom observation, visiting another faculty member's class, and the assignment of a teaching peer mentor from outside their department.
 Several faculty members have availed themselves of the resources in the CFE.
-To ensure that the CFE remains a safe space for discussing challenges related to teaching, the Director of the CFE no direct conversations with the FAC about work with these faculty members.
+To ensure that the CFE remains a safe space for discussing challenges related to teaching, the Director of the CFE remains a safe space for discussing challenges related to teaching, the Director of the CFE remains a safe space for discussing challenges related to teaching, the Director of the CFE has no direct conversations with the FAC about work with these faculty members.